 Hungary is an excellent travel destination: besides offering very beautiful cities, towns and amazing villages, it is also a safe country.
 Hungarian people are very warm and welcoming; however, you can always meet some fraudulent people, but this could happen anywhere in the world.

 Hungary is really one of the safest countries in the world.
 Nevertheless, the large number of tourists attracts criminals.

-Your biggest concern, when traveling to Hungary, should be the pickpockets and scammers.
+Your biggest concern, when travelling to Hungary, should be the pickpockets and scammers.
 If you use basic precaution rules, that should minimize the risk of something going wrong.

 Watch your baggage and pockets on public transport.
 There is a danger of pickpockets.
-Cash, and credit cards are favorite targets of thieves.
+Cash and credit cards are favourite targets of thieves.
 Pickpockets are most active on escalators leading down and coming up from the metro, in crowded shops and shopping centres and popular touristy places.

 Do not change money in the streets!
 It’s against the law and you can be easily cheated or finish up with counterfeited money.